Exercise and the brain with Dr. Kelly McGonigal

 Let’s talk benefits: exercise changes your brain in ways that make you more resilient to poor mental health and age-related illnesses.

 Exercise not only triggers the release of feel-good chemicals like dopamine, serotonin, norepinephrine, and endorphins, but it also impacts the structure of your brain, making you more sensitive to joy, pleasure, and positive motivation.

-Dr. Kelly’s movement tips for stress
+Dr. Kelly’s movement tips for nerves

 Grab a friend and exercise outside.
 Working out with other people—particularly in nature—are two adjustments you can make to amplify the mental health benefits of movement.
 Also, moving with other people creates collective joy, and an increased sense of belonging and community.
-It leaves you feeling connected to others and sets you up to deal with any incoming stress.
+It leaves you feeling connected to others and sets you up to deal with any incoming nerves.

 Move at a moderate intensity for at least 20 minutes.
 This will allow you to feel that exercise ‘high’ brought on by increased levels of dopamine, adrenaline, and endorphins.